cmoeser5/Employee-Database-SQL/README.md

 );
 ```
 ## Data Analysis
+From the tables created, the following analysis was conducted:

 1. List the following details of each employee: employee number, last name, first name, sex, and salary.

 ```sql